espocrm/documentation/docs/user-guide/stream.md

 # Stream

-Stream in EspoCRM is a feed where you can see updates and new additions for records you follow.
-You are also can post messages to the own stream and to stream of another users.
+The Stream in EspoCRM is a feed where you can see updates and new additions for records you follow.
+You are also can post messages to your own stream and to stream of another users.

 By default, the following entity types have the stream: Accounts, Contacts, Leads, Opportunities, Cases, Tasks.
 Administrators can **enable** or **disable** stream for a certain entity type in [Entity Manager](../administration/entity-manager.md).